shichiro-nakahara/docs/docs/router/userguide/deposit.md

 # Deposit Funds

-## Step 1: Connect zkAccount
+## Step 1: Connect Wallet
-When you land on the router app, click on “Connect zkAccount” to be taken to the wallet connection screen.
+When you land on the router app, click on “Connect Wallet” to be taken to the wallet connection screen.

 ![image](/img/router-step-1-connect.png)

-## Step 2: Sign message to retrieve zkAddress
+## Step 2: Sign message to decrypt Nata Wallet
-You will be prompted to sign a message to retrieve your Nata Network zkAccount address.
+You will be prompted to sign a message to decrypt your Nata Network Wallet.

 ![image](/img/router-step-2-sign.png)